Henry Phillips (horticulturist): Published works

+Flora Domestica, or the Portable Flower Garden (1823) was misattributed to Phillips in the second half of the 19th century by FW Burbidge.
+The volume, published anonymously, was authored by Elizabeth Kent with input from Leigh Hunt.

 Pomarium Britannicum, subtitled An historical and botanical account of fruits known in Great Britain, ran to three editions published between 1820 and 1827.
 History of Cultivated Vegetables and Flora historica both received a second edition.
 Described as "charming, erudite and readable volumes", his books were significant for being the first that concentrated on the history of horticulture and plants.

 His ideas on the layout of plants and flowers in relation to their surroundings were influential.
 His published works included such statements as "bad taste is seldom more conspicuous than when we see plants marshalled in regular order" and "the beauty of plants cannot be displayed when they are too much crowded, as they are then drawn into unnatural shapes".
 When Brighton and Hove City Council restored the gardens and grounds of the Royal Pavilion to show how they would have appeared at the height of the Regency era, they did so according to Phillips' ideas—specifically his belief that "a well-planted shrubbery depends on the selection of trees and shrubs which succeed each other in blossoming throughout the year, as well as contrasting shades of green ... and under-planted flowers".